Zonestar Z8XM2 3D Printer Kit Review

 What’s Included

-I had in mind to do a top-down timelapse build of this but quickly realized that won’t work in my space, for an item this tall.
+I had in mind to do a top-down timelapse build of this, but quickly realized that it won’t work in my space, for an item this tall.

 Package and Manual

-There are a bunch of pdfs available.
-Wroth having a look at, in case you’re considering building one of these.
+There are a bunch of PDFs available.
+Worth having a look at, in case you’re considering building one of these.
 It’ll give you some idea what you’re in for.

 Parts list: